 I know I'm up.

-I had to send an important text.
+I had to send an important text: 800-941 Sean.

-And I know there's a lot of news out there, and a lot of people want to talk about a lot of things.
+And I know there's a lot of news out there and a lot of people want to talk about a lot of things.

-Um I don't even know what the latest is.
+I don't even know what the latest is.

 I think it was a combination.

-He never was gonna stay that long.
+He never was going to stay that long.

-I did like what what Matt Drudge had to say, and he's had an amazing run in terms of advancing an agenda that is that other people talk about a populist agenda, et cetera, et cetera.
+And he's had an amazing run in terms of advancing an agenda that is that other people talk about a populist agenda, et cetera, et cetera.

-And I think it's had a very profound impact on how we define conservatism, although conservatism never changes, it's a philosophy.
+And I think it's had a very profound impact on how we define conservatism.

 It is a vantage point.

-I I I can't believe the state of affairs that we're really in, though, as a country.
+I can't believe the state of affairs that we're really in, though, as a country.

 And from that perspective, that makes all of the things that have happened this week just really, really important that we put a perspective on.